MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-data-region.md

 ---
-title: Set the data center region for the on-premises data gateway
+title: Set the datacenter region for the on-premises data gateway
-description: This article describes how to check the data center region and how its value can be set.
+description: This article describes how to determine the datacenter region and how its value can be set.
 author: mgblythe
 ms.author: mblythe
 manager: kfile